-Many people are discovering the thrill of exploring off road on a drop bar bike for the first time.
-Modern gravel bikes combine features from the worlds of road, CX, and MTB to create something versatile, fun, and capable.
-But “gravel” is a term that can mean many different things: for some, it’s using farm tracks to link together stretches of asphalt.
+"Gravel” can mean different things to different people.
+For some, it’s using farm tracks to link together stretches of asphalt.
 For others it’s long stretches of packed dirt at altitude.
 For others, clattering down rugged and technical trails that might be easier, but less fun, on a mountain bike is the ultimate gravel experience.
-The gravel you encounter may be optimal with different geometry, body position, tire width, and, yes, gearing.
-Fortunately, SRAM offers something for every gravel experience.
-Let’s dive in:
+Either way, it's fun.

 Who doesn’t want a bike that can do it all?
 OK, maybe not all, but we’re lucky to be living in a time with many choices for bikes that are fast and fun on pavement, while still plenty capable on technical gravel trails.
-A bike that can handle a huge range of activities needs an equally versatile drivetrain, and a 2x eTap AXS build with a 46-33 chainring combo mated to a 10-33 cassette covers it all.
-Cynthia Frazer of the gravel-focused team Meteor-Intelligentsia attacked her full calendar on the gearing.
-“I ride an Open UP and it’s my primary bike.
-I have a heavy dose of climbing in my backyard, but to get there I need to ride on the road for 5-10 miles depending on how I access the mountain.
-I run a 46x33 crankset and a 10-33 cassette.
-I spend 30-45 minutes climbing up and down the mountains in the Blue Ridge often using my lowest gear, and then race criteriums on my UP with the same gearing as I race Dirty Kanza or Croatan Buck Fifty.”
+A bike that can handle a huge range of activities needs an equally versatile drivetrain, and a 2x eTap AXS build with a 46-33 or 43-30 chainring combo mated to a 10-36 or 10-33 cassette covers it all.
+Gearing that will let you mix it up on spicy road rides and spin up steep dirt climbs?
+The future is here.